-Hang on to your underwear and red curtains, because Captain Underpants: The First Epic Movie hits theaters on June 2nd.
+Hang on to your underwear and red curtains, because Captain Underpants: The First Epic Movie hits theatres on June 2nd.
 This new animated film is based on the first book in the popular graphic novel series by author/illustrator Dav Pilkey.

 The Captain Underpants books have sold over 70 million copies, but have also received their share of negative attention.
 While the movie poster proclaims its hero to be “50% hero, 100% cotton,” purists argue that the content of the books is 90% trash.
-Will your child’s literacy skills be flushed away if you allow him or her to read these glorified comic books overflowing with toilet humour and misspelled speech bubbles?
+Will your child’s literacy skills be flushed away if you allow them to read these glorified comic books overflowing with toilet humour and misspelled speech bubbles?

 Never fear, dear readers.
 While traditionalists might prefer to see children sitting primly reading Anne of Avonlea, there are valid reasons to endorse graphic novels as a legitimate option for today’s young readers.